danahagist/100_Days_Of_ML_Code/activity.md

 I'm going to keep reading through documentation on Queues, Binary Trees, and Level-Order Traversal until I understand these concepts.
 I'm also going to try and leverage the community on LinkdeIn to see if I can find some good resources to help get over this hump.

 **Link to work:**
 None today, unfortunately.

+### Day 15: August 13th, 2018

+**Today's Progress**:
+Today I spent around an hour and a half looking at different resources on Binary Trees and Traversal methodologies.
+All in all, I kept it light and am giving myself an opportunity to rest and reenergize.

+**Thoughts:**
+Over the coming couple days, I'll spend some time each day learning more about Data Structures and trying to get over the hump of where I'm currently stuck.
+I'll also focus more on the more Data-centric learning, rather than

+**Link to work:**
+None